shaspitz/arb-bot/README.md

  - Understand bot.js more, and fully port over the entire script and helpers.
 Mainly, need to figure out how to determine "FlashAmount".
 In the unit tests for arb, the flash amount is essentially arbitrary.
 How do we choose that value?
  - Make bot.js consider more than just swaps between two hardcoded token addresses.
 - make unit tests for basic functionality of bot.js.
 Try to brainstorm how that module could be portable for different (private) arb strategies.
- - setup deploy script for actual deployments, make it easy to deploy to different chains
+ - setup deploy script for actual deployments, make it easy to deploy to different chains, see https://docs.ethers.io/v5/api/contract/example/#example-erc-20-contract--deploying-a-contract
  - Watch or attend flash loan masterclass, see where it can be applied to this proj
  - Finish porting over web3 refs to ethers.
 Unit test more and more of bot.js functionality.
  - Research new stategies, create modular scripts for each blockchain, implement bot for DEXs on AVAX/FTM/MATIC, etc.